TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/Immortal Manor.md

 ### Power Switch
 First: The map must be opened up to the extent of reaching the Power Switch; preferably every room has been opened.

-### Perk Machines
+### Refill Perk Machines
+Perks maybe obtained from perk machines after power has been restored.

+#### Perk distillery
-Second: Perk Machines require being refilled, otherwise they become inactive after their first purchase.
+Perk Machines require being refilled after their first purchase.

+The process involved can apply new augments to every perk.

+### Activate Pack-A-Punch

-### Teleporters
+##### Teleporters
 Third: Teleporters require being linked to their pads.

-### Pack-A-Punch
-Fourth: Pack-A-Punch needs to be unlocked next.
+Using every teleporter will unlock Pack-A-Punch.

 ## Rewards
 ___